 D. Exceptions – Public Agency and Utility.

-1. If the application of this chapter would prohibit a development proposal by a public agency or public utility, the agency or utility may apply for an exception pursuant to this section.
+1. If the application of this chapter would prohibit a development proposal by a public agency or public utility, or development of a utility which is to be conveyed to a public agency/public utility, the applicant may request an exception pursuant to this section.

 2. Exception Request and Review Process.
-Application for a public agency and utility exception shall be processed as a Type II permit as set forth in Chapter 20.01 PTMC.
+Application for a public agency and utility exception shall be processed as:

+a.
+AType II permit as set forth in Chapter 20.01 PTMC if outside of shorelines jurisdiction

+b.
+A Shoreline Variance in accordance with Section 10.7 of the Shoreline Master Program if in shorelines jurisdiction.

 In addition to the application submittal requirements in PTMC 19.05.040(F), the applicant shall address the review criteria set forth below.

 3. Public Agency and Public Utility Review Criteria.
 Exceptions may be granted for transportation and utilities where avoidance is not practicable.
-Any public agency/utility exception shall be reviewed and approved, approved with conditions, or denied based on the proposal’s ability to comply with the following criteria:
+For projects in shorelines jurisdiction, the variance approval criteria in 10.7 of the Shoreline Master Program shall apply.
+For projects outside of shorelines jurisdiction, any public agency/utility exception shall be reviewed and approved, approved with conditions, or denied based on the proposal’s ability to comply with the following criteria:

 a.
 There is no other practical alternative to the proposed transportation/utility improvement with less impact on the critical areas;